Sunol Valley Fish Passage Project on Alameda Creek

 Alameda Creek is the largest local tributary to the San Francisco Bay and historically produced the largest numbers of Chinook salmon, lamprey, and steelhead in the South Bay.
 It is also the ancestral lands of the Muwekma Ohlone people.
 In 2022, former barriers at the BART weir and inflatable bladder dams in Fremont were made passable by fish due to newly constructed fish ladders by the Alameda County Water District.
 This incredible opportunity for salmonids to migrate throughout the Alameda Creek watershed is the product of decades of hard work to improve fish passage by a myriad of partners in the longstanding Alameda Creek Fisheries Work Group, including the Alameda County Water District (ACWD) and Alameda County Flood Control & Water Conservation District, Alameda Creek Alliance (ACA), California Department of Fish and Wildlife (CDFW), San Francisco Public Utilities Commission (SFPUC), Zone 7 Water District, Alameda County Resource Conservation District, Trout Unlimited and the National Marine Fisheries Service, among others.

-The gas pipeline will be moved about 100 feet downstream and lowered approximately 18 feet beneath the creek bed, so there is no longer a need for the protective concrete layer.
-The existing pipeline and associated concrete will be removed after the new pipeline is tied in.
-PG&E is developing the pipeline burial designs and will execute all pipe work.
-Following the pipeline burial, the creek will be regraded to create a dynamic channel and disturbed areas will be revegetated with native plants.
-The restoration design plans are being developed by McBain Associates Applied River Sciences, a crucial project partner that CalTrout has worked with for many years in our North Coast and Mount Shasta regions.
+The gas pipeline was moved about 100 feet downstream and lowered approximately 18 feet beneath the creek bed, so there is no longer a need for the protective concrete layer.
+The former pipeline and associated concrete were removed after the new pipeline was tied in.
+PG&E developed the pipeline burial designs and executed all pipe work.
+Following the pipeline burial, the creek was regraded to create a dynamic channel and disturbed areas werre revegetated with native plants.
+The restoration design plans were developed by Applied River Sciences, a crucial project partner that CalTrout has worked with for many years in our North Coast and Mount Shasta regions.

 Alameda Creek flows by and through hundreds of Bay Area residents’ backyards.
-This project will help build an even greater appreciation for the salmon and steelhead that have traveled all the way from the ocean.
+This project helps build an even greater appreciation for the salmon and steelhead that have traveled all the way from the ocean.

 McBain Associates